Home » Wiki » How to Fix ERR_UNKNOWN_URL_SCHEME Error (9 Methods)

 FAQs about ERR_UNKNOWN_URL_SCHEME Error

-What causes ERR_UNKNOWN_URL_SCHEME error?
+What exactly causes the ERR_UNKNOWN_URL_SCHEME error?

-How do I fix ERR_UNKNOWN_URL_SCHEME in Chrome?
+How do I fix ERR_UNKNOWN_URL_SCHEME in Chrome quickly?

 Why does ERR_UNKNOWN_URL_SCHEME appear in Android apps?